-The Student Handbook explains the academic advising, counseling services, and health services provided by GLCC.
+The Student Life Handbook explains the academic advising, counseling services, and health services provided and/or made available by GLCC.
 Career counseling and placement are currently done through the academic advisors and the Dean of Student's Office.
-For those students in a cooperative program, career counseling and placement are provided through the other institution, e.g. Davenport University for business students and Spring Arbor College for students in elementary education.
+For those students in a cooperative program, career counseling and placement are provided through the other institution, e.g. Davenport University for business students and Spring Arbor University for students in elementary education.